yvonneyeh/sundial-yoga-generator/README.md

 ### Created by Jen Brissman, Ilana Rose Mercer, Rachel Perkins, Yvonne Yeh (A.K.A. **The Lovalace Ladies**)

-_Sundial_ is a web app for yoga students, teachers, and enthusiasts that allows a user to create custom yoga sequences.
-Users can also generate random sequences and save all sequences to their library of yoga "playlists". :sun_with_face:
+_Sundial_ is a web app for yoga enthusiasts that allows practitioners (teachers and students) to algorithmically generate yoga sequences at the touch of a button.
+Users can generate and save these sequences to use for both teaching and personal, at-home use.:sun_with_face:

 ## **Tech Stack**